-Short term disability is often used in lieu of maternity leave if a company does not offer paid maternity leave.
-Maternity is a valid diagnosis for short term disability.
+Short-term disability is often used in lieu of maternity leave if a company does not offer paid maternity leave.
+Maternity is a valid diagnosis for short-term disability.
 You don’t need to wait until birth, your doctor can file a claim in preparation.

 The disability benefits depend on how your doctor fills out the form.
 If it was a standard delivery with no complications, your doctor may note a shorter period of time than if the delivery was C-section or included complications that would call for more time away from work.
-In those cases your doctors may need to revisit your claim every couple weeks as part of the ongoing recovery.
+In those cases, your doctors may need to revisit your claim every couple of weeks as part of the ongoing recovery.

-Short term disability is a totally different type of coverage than workers’ compensation insurance.
+Short-term disability is a totally different type of coverage than workers’ compensation insurance.
 If an accident or injury happened at work or in the line of work, it would be a worker’s comp claim, not a disability claim.

-Short term policies allow employers to designate a percentage of an employee’s pre-disability pay to be paid out as short term disability benefits while they’re unable to perform their job.
+Short-term policies allow employers to designate a percentage of an employee’s pre-disability pay to be paid out as short-term disability benefits while they’re unable to perform their job.
 The standard percentage is usually 60% to 66.66% of their usual pay.

-You could also designate a dollar amount limit per week based on their pay rate prior to disability.
+You could also designate a dollar amount limit per week based on their pay rate prior to the disability.
 How much you designate as the percentage of pay, up to a specified dollar limit, will affect the price of your plan.

 The standard percentage is usually 60% to 66.66% of their usual pay, but it does vary.
-Short term disability always takes into account other sources of pay and reduces the benefit accordingly.
-For instance, if you have sick time paid at 100%, you won’t get short term benefits for the same days you’re using sick days.
+Short-term disability always takes into account other sources of pay and reduces the benefit accordingly.
+For instance, if you have sick time paid at 100%, you won’t get short-term benefits for the same days you’re using sick days.

-Short term disability also can not be paid out at the same time as a long term disability policy.
-You don’t have to provide both, but if you do have both, the short term policy length is the waiting period for the long term policy.
-So if your short term policy lasts 26 weeks, 26 weeks is the waiting period for the long term policy to take effect.
+Short-term disability also can not be paid out at the same time as a long-term disability policy.
+You don’t have to provide both, but if you do have both, the short-term policy length is the waiting period for the long-term policy.
+So if your short-term policy lasts 26 weeks, 26 weeks is the waiting period for the long-term policy to take effect.

-Just like short term disability, long term disability is not the same as workers’ compensation insurance.
+Just like short-term disability, long-term disability is not the same as workers’ compensation insurance.
 If an accident or injury happened at work or in the line of work, it would be a worker’s comp claim, not a disability claim.

-Many conditions may qualify you for long term disability.
+Many conditions may qualify you for long-term disability.
 Commons causes for long term disability claims include: